-For instance, some statistics features on the running processes require privileges.
-Typically, if the CPU usage numbers you get using the stats command are 0, it means your user can't access the proc files.
+For instance, some statistics features on a running processes require extended privileges.
+Typically, if the CPU usage numbers you get using the stats command are N/A, it means your user can't access the proc files.
+This will be the case by default under Mac OS X.

-You may run circusd as root, to fix this, and set the uid and gid values for each watcher to get all features.
+You may run circusd as root to fix this, and set the uid and gid values for each watcher to get all the features.

 But beware that running circusd as root exposes you to potential privilege escalation bugs.
-While we're doing our best to avoid any bug, running as root and facing a bug that performs unwanted actions on your system may be an issue.
+While we're doing our best to avoid any bugs, running as root and facing a bug that performs unwanted actions on your system may dangerous.

-The best way to prevent this is to make sure that the system running Circus is isolated (like a VM) or to run the whole system under a controlled user.
+The best way to prevent this is to make sure that the system running Circus is completely isolated (like a VM) or to run the whole system under a controlled user.